laminas/laminas-authentication/doc/book/zend.authentication.adapter.dbtable.md

 ## Basic Usage

-As explained in the introduction, the `Zend\Authentication\Adapter\DbTable` constructor requires an instance of `Zend\Db\Adapter\Adapter` that serves as the database connection to which the authentication adapter instance is bound.
+As explained in the introduction, the `Laminas\Authentication\Adapter\DbTable` constructor requires an instance of `Laminas\Db\Adapter\Adapter` that serves as the database connection to which the authentication adapter instance is bound.
 First, the database connection should be created.

 The following code creates an adapter for an in-memory database, creates a simple table schema, and